Best No Salt Water Softener for Well Water in 2025

 Buying Guide

-When choosing a no-salt water softener for your well, we need to look at several key factors.
+When choosing a no-salt water softener for your well, you need to look at several key factors.
 These systems work differently than traditional salt-based units.

 Water Testing Requirements

-We should test our well water first.
-This tells us the hardness level and what minerals are present.
+You should test your well water first.
+This shows the hardness level and what minerals are present.

 Most test kits show results in grains per gallon (gpg) or parts per million (ppm).
 Different systems work better with different hardness levels.